varshithpbs007/ESP32-Learning/notes/ESP32_notes.md

 * i.e., EN = 3.3v(HIGH/untouched) means ESP32 runs, if EN = 0v(LOW/Pushed) means ESP32 is held in reset.
 * 512 Kb internal SRAM, which is inside the ESP32 chip itself, etched on the same silicon die as CPU cores and registers.
 Internal SRAM is used for stack, heap, Global/static variables, RTOS tasks, and Runtime data.
 * SRAM is very fast, but Volatile (lost when power off) and its size is fixed at fabrication.
 * 4 MB external flash memory is a seperate IC block on the DevKit and is connected via SPI/QSPI lines to esp32.
-Its used for program code(.text), constants, Firmware, File systems (SPIFFS/LittleFS), OTA updates.
+It's used for program code(.text), constants, Firmware, File systems (SPIFFS/LittleFS), and OTA updates.
 * External flash memory is non-volatile (retains data without power), but slower than SRAM.